-The CPU was overclocked to 4.6 GHZ for benchmark purposes, and my memory was set to its XMP profile.
+The CPU was overclocked to 4.6 GHz for benchmark purposes, and my memory was set to its XMP profile.

 The load on the PSU is measured to get a general idea across various systems in respect to Watts consumed.
 I tested the voltages using a standard multi-meter.
 The voltages across the PSU managed to all stay within 3% of the specification.
 System standby managed to stay really low and we have zero load compatibility to thank for that. with idle we can expect the fan to turn off with pretty much 0dB and temps low as well.
 The real measurement and what will matter the most is what is measured at load.
 Lower power became important with Haswell CPUs due to their extreme power states.
 The load is a great example of what we can expect a normal system under load to hit.
 I don’t have SLI or multi-GPU setups.
 I do overclock and this does draw more power, but I didn’t even come close to hitting 500W.
 There is often a miss conception that you need a high wattage power supply for certain components.
 As you can see I have a GTX

 The load is a great example of what we can expect a normal system under load to hit.
 I don’t have SLI or multi-GPU setups.
 I do overclock and this does draw more power, but I didn’t even come close to hitting 500W.
 There is often a miss conception that you need a high wattage power supply for certain components.
-As you can see I have a GTX 1060, an overclocked CPU at 4.6 GHZ, and have a lot of headroom before even coming close to the limit.
+As you can see I have a GTX 1060, an overclocked CPU at 4.6 GHz, and have a lot of headroom before even coming close to the limit.
 The main thing to point out is the temperature at load and the noise level.
 52°F is a bit high for this PSU but I think other heat generated from my system added to this number.
 You probably expect a lower number with more accurate testing methods.
 The noise level is really good and what you can expect from a normal voice conversation.
 This was when the fan was at 100%.

-The Pro RGB 850W PSU comes packed full fo features without hitting the wallet hard.
+The Pro RGB 850W PSU comes packed full of features without hitting the wallet hard.
 You can expect awesome voltage regulation, good power consumption, and reliable 80 PLUS efficiency.
 The only concern some people might have is the single rail distribution and to make sure the rail doesn’t drop during full load.
 The line measured consistently under load so I never ran into a problem with the +12V rail and I never came close to even hitting the 850W mark anyway.

 The overall build quality of this PSU is outstanding and offers an even better value with the RGB lighting.
 RGB may not suit everyone’s interests but it does offer a unique way to make your systems match your intended color scheme.
 I prefer RGB because you can change the colors depending on how I feel, and you can even turn it off if you want.

 Pricewise the PRO RGB is a steal.
-I highly recommend this product for anyone look for a decent PSU for the price and wants RGB lighting.
+I highly recommend this product for anyone looking for a decent PSU for the price and wants RGB lighting.
 You can buy this PSU right now for $99.00 on Amazon.
 (Thermaltake PS-SPR-0850FPCBUS-R Smart Pro RGB 850W Zero Fan 80 PLUS BRONZE Full Modular Power SupplyEdit)